-Dr. Zahir is an accomplished medical genomics scholar as well as holds authorization as a spiritual guide and teacher in the Islamic science of Ihsan (spirituality/cosmology).
+Dr. Farah Zahir is a medical genomics scholar and also holds authorization as a spiritual guide and teacher in the Islamic science of Ihsan (spirituality/cosmology).

 As an internationally recognized authority on neurodevelopmental disease genomics, Dr. Zahir continues to be involved in medical genetics research and teaching.
 Currently she serves as a ‘Genomics Specialist’ at the University of British Columbia (UBC) Canada, where she is developing courses and instructing in a new international ‘Genomic Counseling’ certificate program.
 She completed her PhD in Medical Genetics from the Faculty of Medicine, UBC, in 2011, being one of a handful of scholars to achieve UBC’s highest doctoral accolade- nomination for the Governor General’s Gold Medal.
 She won the prestigious James Miller award from the Department of Medical Genetics for the best dissertation bridging clinical and basic science.
 She has identified either directly or indirectly nine new Intellectual Disability syndromes, discovered several new genes and contributed to our understanding of how the environment impacts the genome.
 Currently she bears an H-index of 15, having published 25 scientific publications all in top tier journals.
 She was awarded eight prestigious funding awards, and was named Canada’s top 6th young investigator as a Post Doctoral Fellow.
 She served as an Assistant Professor in Genomics and Precision Medicine in Qatar, being also on the committee to set up this select graduate program.
 She was awarded competitive national grants to conduct research in neurodevelopmental epigenomics, and she was a co-investigator on funded grants for Islamic ethics and genomics.
 Currently she is genomics research consultant, in addition to her heavy involvement in graduate level education and research in medical genomics.